r-pufky/docs/docs/app/gui/vscode/code_server.md

 !!! tip "Use Chrome"
     Chrome correct interprets complex key combinations.
-When navigating to code-server, install the offered PWA (progessive web app).
+When navigating to code-server, install the offered PWA (progressive web app).
 This will open the code-serve page in a separate window and allow native-like app usage.

 === "CachyOS"